 Based on the European Union directive, from 2019 all buildings will have to be designed so that the energy consumption and greenhouse gas emissions would be nearly non-existent when producing the building materials, constructing and maintaining the building, as well as when demolishing or utilizing old constructions.
 This means that the future will belong to sustainable buildings, constructed with eco-friendly materials and that it will be harder and harder for builders to meet energy efficiency and environmental requirements when choosing traditional building solutions, such as concrete, masonry or metal.

-KG Constructions, aluminium-glass constructions design and production company, working in the Baltics and Scandinavia, carried out a project in Sweden.
+KG Constructions Group, aluminium-glass constructions design and production company, working in the Baltics and Scandinavia, carried out a project in Sweden.
 The project was unique for its architectural and technological solutions.
 This idea was realized in collaboration with companies Lignas and Trevita that develop and produce energy efficiency solutions and supply cross laminated timber.

 The building is being constructed in the Northern part of Stockholm and will be used by the Church of Sweden.
 The project, created by Wingårdh, one of the best-known Scandinavian architect companies, was designed to make use of the advantages of timber and glass constructions to their maximum effect.
 “When we started evaluating, how we could improve energy efficiency of the building and offer shorter deadlines for construction works, we decided to use wall elements mostly made of cross laminated timber.” – said Vidas Turauskis, deputy CEO of Trevita.